Brioche Burger – New Menu (Part 1) – West Ham

 Behold the Roger Rabbit – arguably the best veggie burger we’ve EVER had (trumping even Band of Burger’s Halloumi of Fame).

 It was inevitable, confronted by two outstanding burgers, that we fell to arguing over which was better, this or the wagyu.
 Or was this a futile case of comparing apples and oranges?
 Who knows?
-Who cares, for such questions, we decided, were immaterial in the grand scheme of things, for what we had here was a burger that delivered on so many levels.
+Who cares; for such questions, we decided, were immaterial in the grand scheme of things, because what we had here was a burger that delivered on so many levels.

-The crispiness of both the patty and falafel complimented the softness of the sunnyside egg perfectly.
+The crispiness of both the patty and falafel complemented the softness of the sunnyside egg perfectly.

 But what really set this alight was the interplay between the tart mayo, the soft mozzarella cheese and the earthiness of the spinach, all of which were beautifully offset by the sweetness of the tomato relish.

 BB has pulled out of the hat a special rabbit with this one!

 If a burger could be described as capturing the flavours of a really good fish and chips had fresh on a sunny seaside trip, then this would be it.

 The marriage between the vinegary tartness of the black olive tapenade and the subtly sweet red pepper mayo coupled with the sharp tangy hit of the confit tomatoes was superb.

 They delivered just the right concentration of sweet and sour to precisely complement and enhance the delicate flavour of a perfectly cooked cod – steaming soft and flaky on the inside, and coated in a delicately crumbly batter.